massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_08_lab_ak.md

 1. From the **Web App** blade, in the **Settings** section, select the **Properties** link.

-1. In the **Properties** section, record the value of the **URL** box.
+1. In the **Properties** section, record the value of the **URL** text box.
 You'll use this value later in the lab to make requests against the API.

 #### Review